Country Guide - VAT in Spain

 According to the Spanish VAT Regulation, most registered taxpayers, except for large taxpayers, are generally required to file their VAT Spain returns every quarter.
 The deadline for these quarterly returns is typically the 20th day of the month following the end of the reporting period.
 However, the return for the year's final quarter has a different deadline: January 30th of the following year.

-If a business's Spanish revenue exceeds EUR 6 million in the previous calendar year or if the business applies for the Monthly Refund Scheme, it is required to file VAT returns monthly.
-For taxpayers who should file monthly, the deadline is the 30th day after the end of the reporting period, with an extension to the last day of February for the January reporting period.
+If a business's Spanish revenue exceeds EUR 6 million in the previous calendar year or if the business applies for the Monthly Refund Scheme, it is required to file VAT returns on a monthly basis.
+For taxpayers who are required to file monthly, the deadline is the 30th day after the end of the reporting period, with an extension to the last day of February for the January reporting period.

 Regardless of the filing frequency, the applicable form for submission is Form 303.